WittKieffer: A History

 A Modern, Global Search Firm

 To serve its clients better, WittKieffer further diversified its offerings.
-The company launched a Mid-Level Executive Search Practice (then called WK Advisors), as well as practices for Leadership Solutions, Board Services, and in the Life Sciences and Not-for-Profit sectors.
+The company launched a Professional Search Practice (then called WK Advisors), as well as practices for Leadership Solutions, Board Services, and in the Life Sciences and Not-for-Profit sectors.

 Some of these initiatives began under CEO Charles W.B.
 Wardell III, hired in 2011.
 In addition, WittKieffer over the years started to do more work outside of the U.S. In 2014 it formed a joint venture with Australian firm Ccentric Group.
 In 2018 – with Andrew P. Chastain now as CEO – WittKieffer purchased the joint venture outright and formally launched its global search capabilities, headquartered in London.